TiendaNube/nimbus-design-system/packages/helper/README.md

 1. Open Visual Studio Code.
 2. Go to the extensions tab (click the puzzle icon in the left sidebar).
-3. Search for "Nimbus for Vs Code".
+3. Search for "Nimbus Helper".
 4. Click "Install" to install the extension.
 5. Restart Visual Studio Code if prompted.